 Finding others to do the work you believe in takes time.
 You can leverage your time by exploring the Charity Navigator web site.
 They help charitable givers (hopefully you) make wise decisions by providing comprehensive, objective ratings and analysis of the financial health of many charities.
 The goal, like microfinance, (see, for example, Finca), is the fish teacher model (give a man a fish and he is hungry tomorrow; teach a man to fish and he is never hungry again.)

 Got an old cell phone which needs a new life?
-You can donate it to the Support Network for Battered Women; they pay shipping.
-If you'd rather choose a different charitable organization to recycle and re-use your cell, you have many choices.
+You can donate it to a charitable organization to recycle and re-use your cell, you have many choices.

 We encourage democracy in action.
 Voting once a year or less is just not enough.
 You deserve more, and so does the country.
 One place to start is to contact your local congressperson and senators.
 Do you know who these people are?
-Find your congressperson here.
 Find your senators here.

 This web site is designed, updated and managed by Joe Symons